apache/couchdb-documentation/src/api/ddoc/views.rst

     :>json array rows: Array of view row objects.
-By default the information returned contains only the document ID and revision :>json number total_rows: Number of documents in the database/view :>json number update_seq: Current update sequence for the database
+By default the information returned contains only the document ID and revision :>json number total_rows: Number of documents in the database/view :>json object update_seq: Current update sequence for the database

     :code 200: Request completed successfully
     :code 400: Invalid request